How to Choose the Best Bridal Bouquet for your Personality

 When choosing your perfect bouquet be unique and chose a design which truly reflects your style and personality - don't feel you have to choose a particular bouquet just because everyone else has one!
-It might not suit you or your dress - after all, you'll be carrying your bouquet for several hours so you don't want a design you aren't 100% happy with!
+For one thing, it might not suit you or your dress - after all, you'll be carrying your bouquet for several hours so you don't want a design you aren't 100% happy with!

 We love showing our brides just how many different bouquet options are available.
 Here are just a few of our favourites: